vic-gfuentes/buildpack-s3cmd/README.md

-_Check out https://github.com/benalavi/buildpack-packages which is a more up-to-date way to install `s3cmd` (and other simple binary packages) on Heroku._

 Heroku buildpack that installs s3cmd.
+Cloned from https://github.com/benalavi/buildpack-s3cmd, and updated to include a newer version of s3cmd.

 Installation
 ============